me-Sushil/StripeCustomerSupportAgent/README.md

 ---

 ## 🎯 About The Project

-**Stripe Customer Support Agent** is an intelligent documentation assistant that combines the power of AI, vector search, and natural language processing to provide instant, accurate answers to Stripe API questions.
+The **Stripe Customer Support Agent** is a sophisticated AI-powered documentation assistant that helps users find accurate answers to their Stripe questions.

+### Why This Project?

 ### The Problem
 Traditional documentation search relies on keyword matching, which often fails to understand what users actually need.
 Users spend time searching through multiple pages to find answers.